taken by Stuart Robinson 2005

-My aim is to make the subject as easy to understand as possible - not only for physics students, but also for students and researchers in other subjects such as materials science, electrical engineering and chemistry.
-To help achieve this, I have written in a similar style to that of a popular science book, and included several fully-worked example questions/problems in each chapter - many of which allow readers to test their knowledge as they go along.
-(If you'd like to test your knowledge of solid state physics right now, please click here to have a go at my online video quiz.)
-I am also highlighting recent research throughout, and emphasising the real-world applications of the topics being discussed.
-(Please page down for the list of contents.)
+My aim was to make the subject as easy to understand as possible – not only for physics students, but also for students and researchers in other subjects such as materials science, electrical engineering and chemistry.
+To help achieve this, I have written in a similar style to that of a popular science book, and included several fully-worked example questions/problems in each chapter – many of which allow readers to test their knowledge as they go along.

 information on the book, as well as supplementary material including

-further reading and interesting web links for readers can also be found
+further reading and interesting web links for readers can be found

 Book cover image © Taylor and Francis.
 Reproduced with permission